datopian/playbook/onboarding/tech/README.md

 ## Part I: Processes and tools

-Let's get familiar with our work environment and install relevant tooling 🛠
+Let's get familiar with our work environment and install relevant tooling. 🛠

 Steps:

-* Read our [Coding Style Guides][style-guide]
+* Read our [Coding Style Guides][style-guide].
-* Read about [Job stories][user-story] and practice doing a job story
+* Read about [Job stories][user-story] and practice doing a job story.
-* Read the structure for [issues and tasks][issues] (for background, you may want to skim our [Guide to (Technical) Analysis][analysis])
+* Read the structure for [issues and tasks][issues] (for background, you may want to skim our [Guide to (Technical) Analysis][analysis]).
-* Small introduction about workflow: boards, issues, milestones, sprint planning
+* Small introduction about workflow: boards, issues, milestones, sprint planning.
-* Relevant tooling: git, python, node, ...
+* Relevant tooling: Git, Python, Node.js...

 [style-guide]: /style-guide/
 [user-story]: /job-stories/
 [issues]: /issues-tasks/
 [analysis]: /dojo/analysis/

 ## Part II: Data Packages